 The principal investigators from Ben Gurion University and the Technion have successfully collaborated in projects before resulting in multiple publications.
 Prof Broday will provide the ground monitoring PM data and lead the conduct of the comparative analysis.
 He will provide

 ground monitoring expertise throughout the study.
-Dr. Kloog will lead the work withMAIAC and provide his results for assessment of exposure and provide GIS, statistical and remote sensing expertise throughout the study.
+Dr. Kloog will lead the work with the satellite data (e.g. MODIS, MAIAC) and provide his results for assessment of exposure and provide GIS, statistical and remote sensing expertise throughout the study.

 1.6 Benefits and expected significance